idaholab/moose/framework/doc/content/syntax/Transfers/index.md

 Here, the user is stating that a -90 degree alpha rotation should be applied to the sub-application's domain in order to map to the reference domain (which the user has chosen to correspond to the main application domain).
-Additionally, the user wishes for the coordinate transformation object to know that 5 sub-application domain units correspond to a meter (whereas the main application is already in units of meters).
+Additionally, the user wishes for the coordinate transformation object to know that one unit of mesh length corresponds to 20 centimeters.
 This information from the sub-application's `Problem` block combined with the translation vector described by the `positions` parameter in the main application `MultiApp` block